 Although COMSOL Multiphysics currently does not offer a physics interface for Monte Carlo modeling of Molecular Flows, it is possible to use the Particle Tracing interface for limited Monte-Carlo computations (this requires the Particle Tracing Module).
-The Benchmark Model of Molecular Flow Through an S-Bend shows how to do this.
+The Molecular Flow Through an S-Bend shows how to do this.